Skip to content

 WDFW Range Map

-In 2012, after a series of calf and sheep deaths, the Washington Department of Fish & Wildlife ultimately killed seven members of the Wedge Pack from a helicopter in an attempt to stop the escalating series of attacks.
+The Wedge Pack was confirmed in 2012.
+That same year, after a series of calf and sheep deaths, the Washington Department of Fish & Wildlife (WDFW) ultimately killed seven members of the Wedge Pack from a helicopter in an attempt to stop the escalating series of attacks.

 In 2015, 2016, and 2017, three wolves were using the area but were not counted as a breeding pair.